-- A. External Evidence: The Jewish Talmudic tradition ascribed the authorship of First and Second Samuel to Samuel, but he could not have written beyond 1 Samuel 25:1 since this verse records his death.
-First Chronicles 29:29 refers to "the Book of Samuel the Seer," "the Book of Nathan the Prophet," and "the Book of Gad the Seer."
-This may refer to the threefold authorship of the Books of Samuel that may have been complied in their final form by a member of the prophetic school.
-Since they originally formed a single scroll entitled "Samuel," this may account for his name being attached to both books. - B. Internal Evidence: The book provides little, if any, evidence to identify the author(s).
+- A. External Evidence: The Jewish Talmudic tradition ascribed authorship of 1-2 Samuel to Samuel, but he could not have written past 1 Samuel 25:1, as this verse records his death.
+First Chronicles 29:29 notes "the Book of Samuel the Seer," "the Book of Nathan the Prophet," and "the Book of Gad the Seer."
+This may be a reference to the threefold authorship of the Books of Samuel that may have been compiled in their final form by a member of the prophetic school.
+Since First and Second Samuel originally formed a single scroll entitled "Samuel," this may account for his name being attached to both books. - B. Internal Evidence: The book provides little, if any, evidence to identify the author(s).